RestructDDG/School-Project-1/README.md

 # School-Project-1
-This is my College Web Development Project.
+This is the HTML portion of my College Web Development Project.